Cerulean-Circle-GmbH/Web4Articles/scrum.pmo/roles/DevOps/process.md

 - `gh` GitHub CLI installed if repository automation is needed

 ## Structure & Automation
+- Prefer agent-native file edits and repository operations over shell commands.
+Use shell only when no agent capability exists.
 - Use `tree` and project structure analysis to verify and document dependencies.
 - Automate release, tagging, and QA steps for reproducibility.